jeremyrdavis/ds-challenge05/README.md

 * This section will explore on adding more extensions in consistent way and also debugging code.

 ### Set Up + verification
-* Open a terminal.
-Run the below command to change the mvnw file to be executable
 * Run the dotnet application using commands "2.
 Start Development mode" from devfile like you did in the previous lab(s)
 * Open a new terminal and execute below command.
 The response from the method has an error.
 The fifth character is "S" but it is returning "h"
   ```bash